arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - Complete the labs 0-4: Finish most parts of these labs, though some minor aspects may be incomplete.
 - Pass oral exam.

-**Grade C.**
+**Grade D.**

-- Complete the labs 0-4: Finish all parts of these labs.
+Complete the labs 0-4: Finish all parts of these labs.
+Pass oral exam.

+**Grade D.**

+Complete the labs 0-4: Finish all parts of these labs and use one or more sensor other than DHT11.
-- Pass oral exam.
+Pass oral exam.
+Implement at least 1-2 additional sensors beyond DHT11.

 ## Kursmål